jeremy-2077/Real-time-Palladium-Ion-Concentration-Detection-and-Reconstruction-System/README.md

    ./save/ResNet/
    ```

-3. Ensure the weights file is named `pred_best_checkpoint_99-2.tar` and correctly placed in the above directory.
+3. Ensure the weights file is named `pred_best_checkpoint_99-2.tar` and correctly placed in the directory above.

 ## Important Notes